 I've wrestled with the awful massacre for more than a week now.
 Nine days ago I had my finger on the trigger to publish a simple image declaring "Je suis Charlie".
 But on reflection, the facile pronouncement didn't sit right with me.
 I chose self-restraint.
 I went to bed.
 I'm not going to write a complicated essay … Continue reading Freedom of Expression

 A compilation of posts recalling my Peace Corps service in Malawi (1996-1998).
 Crossing Paths with Paul Theroux in Malawi I’ve always felt a strong connection Paul Theroux, due largely to our shared legacy as Peace Corps Volunteers in Malawi.
 When I expressed reluctance about taking an assignment teaching English there in the 90s, the recruiter suggested I read My Secret … Continue reading Peace Corps Retrospective

 The following was published January 6 at Atticus Review.
 REDEMPTION UNDER ICE: A REVIEW OF RYAN W. BRADLEY'S WINTERSWIM The prologue to Ryan W. Bradley’s Winterswim strikes quick and brutal: a violent pastor, a forced conversion to Christ, a victim on a frozen lake in the arctic night.
 The pastor murders his young female prey by pushing her … Continue reading Review–Winterswim

 I’ve always felt a strong connection to Paul Theroux, due largely to our shared legacy as Peace Corps Volunteers in Malawi.
-When I expressed reluctance about taking an assignment teaching English there in the '90s, the recruiter suggested I read My Secret History, part of which was inspired by Theroux’s experience as an English teacher in Malawi in … Continue reading Crossing Paths with Paul Theroux in Malawi
+When I expressed reluctance about taking an assignment teaching English there in the '90s, the recruiter suggested I read My Secret History, part of which was inspired by Theroux’s experience teaching English in Malawi in the … Continue reading Crossing Paths with Paul Theroux in Malawi